Posted on: June 27, 2024 Posted by: Sarah Giavedoni Comments: 0

 Muddy Sneakers

 Muddy Sneakers teaches the NC core curriculum by taking kids out of the classroom and into the forest.
-In Muddy Sneakers’ first ten years, they worked with more than 2,500 fifth grade public school students from 39 schools in eight WNC counties, three counties around their second location in Salisbury, NC, and the South Carolina Upstate.
+In Muddy Sneakers’ first ten years alone, they worked with more than 2,500 fifth grade public school students from 39 schools in eight WNC counties, three counties around their second location in Salisbury, NC, and the South Carolina Upstate.
 Students are led by a field instructor through protected lands in the hopes of enhancing not only their academic achievement, but of cultivating a life-long love of nature.
 Learn more.

 44 W Jordan Street, Brevard | (828) 862-5560 | muddysneakers.org